Christmas turkey, fruitcake rocketing toward space station

 - Police: Woman who fled to Japan after 2011 homicide is booked into the King County Jail

-Wednesday’s Falcon rocket was brand new, while the Dragon cargo carrier was recycled by SpaceX.
-The capsule should reach the 250-mile-high outpost Saturday; it also visited in 2017.
+SpaceX chief Elon Musk said the booster appeared to be undamaged.
+The hydraulic pump for the booster’s landing fins apparently stalled, he noted via Twitter.
+SpaceX’s 12 previous ground landings — dating back to 2015 — all were successful.

+The disappointment was offset by the successful flight of the Dragon capsule and its 5,600 pounds (2,500 kilograms) of cargo.
+It should reach the space station Saturday.

-Besides smoked turkey breast and all the other fixings for Christmas dinner, the delivery includes 40 mice and 36,000 worms for aging and muscle studies, respectively.
+Besides smoked turkey breast and all the other fixings for Christmas dinner, the delivery includes 40 mice and 36,000 worms for aging and muscle studies.

 Researchers expect a tenfold increase in the worm population.
-There will be plenty of room on board for all the tiny nematodes long.
+There will be plenty of room on board for all the tiny nematodes.
 It turns out their muscles are similar to ours in structure and function, making them perfect lab substitutes, said lead scientist Timothy Etheridge of the University of Exeter in England.

-The launch was delayed for a day after NASA discovered that the food for the mouse-tronauts was moldy because of contamination.
+The launch was delayed a day when NASA discovered that the food for the mouse-tronauts was moldy because of contamination.
 More food had to be rushed in from California.

 Just two days earlier, three astronauts arrived at the space station to join the three already there.
 The crew includes two Americans, two Russians, one German and one Canadian.
 The newest residents will remain on board for six months, while the others will return to Earth on Dec.
 20.